What parents need to know

 Is it any good?

-Scarier than the previous "Buddy" movies, this Halloween-themed story of mayhem and black magic may prove to be fun for die-hard fans of the puppies (who have smaller roles than the human children in this episode).
+Scarier than the previous "Buddy" movies, this Halloween-themed story of mayhem and black magic may prove to be fun for die-hard fans of the puppies.
+(It should be noted that the cute pups have smaller roles than the human children in this installment.)

 But overall, this mildly entertaining, nonsensical tale with cheesy effects and amateurish, over-the-top performances by almost everyone has little sincerity and even less charm and humor.
 What's more, the film's inclusion of supernatural Halloween lore (ghosts, haunted houses, monsters, fierce animals, spells, etc.) may be frightening for very young or sensitive kids.

 Families can talk about the differences between make-believe violence and real violence.
 What are some of the ways you can tell what's real and what isn't?
 What effects do movies use to make things scary?
 What real things frighten you?